Melindrea/melindrea.github.io/src/blog/new-site.md

 ### Cormorant

 Cormorant is a Claude Garamont-inspired type family by Christian Thalmann, putting it firmly in the old-style type of serifs.
-It's italic ampersand (<span class="ampersand font-serif text-xl">&amp;</span>) is one of my favourite characters.
+Its italic ampersand (<span class="ampersand font-serif text-xl">&amp;</span>) is one of my favourite characters.
 Both italic and roman characters have interesting details, like the tilt of the letter <span class="font-serif text-xl">o</span>, the high bar on the letter <span class="font-serif text-xl">e</span> and the ball terminal of the letters <span class="font-serif text-xl">f</span> and <span class="font-serif text-xl">c</span>.

 I've always loved serifs, and Cormorant is a beautifully crafted one which is even open source.
 There are other open source Garamond-based typefaces, but as a display font I prefer the variance in characters of Cormorant.